VARSHA2610/DUCKDB-extension-template/readme.md

 Metrics used:

-exact match
+-exact match
-f1
-precesion
-distance
-nli
-semantics
+-f1
+-precision
+-distance
+-nli
+-semantics

 select llmevaluate(gold,response) from openairesponse;
 action:
-1. reads the value row by row and use those 2 values in the metrics
+1. reads the value row by row and uses those 2 values in the metrics
-2. Store each metrics value to the row;
+2. Store each metric's value in the row;

 returns :

-1. returns the whole table with all the metrics value
+1. returns the whole table with all the metric values

-Analytics :